Key Information

 Development Application

-A Development Application has been submitted for the new Tasmanian Youth Justice Facility at 466 Brighton Road, Pontville.
+The Development Application was publicly advertised by the Southern Midlands Council for the new Tasmanian Youth Justice Facility at 466 Brighton Road, Pontville.

-The Development Application is for a 24-bed facility, including 20 residential beds for children and young people.
+The Development Application submitted was for a 24-bed facility, including 20 residential beds for children and young people.

 The Development Application includes four more beds than outlined in the Masterplan.
 These beds are not currently funded for construction, but they have been included in the plans as a forward planning measure, enabling the facility to be expanded if required.
 This responds to consultation feedback about possible long-term demand, ensuring that this limited expansion could proceed without the need for further planning approval.